Women*

 Ars Electronica Campus Festival, September 2024

-Photo Credits: Screenshots from Videos taken by Caro Bobek and Joachim Smetschka.
+Photo Credits: Caro Bobek and Joachim Smetschka

 Puzzle WORDS

-Interactive and Immersive Installation
+Immersive and Interactive Installation

 Ars Electronica Campus Festival, September 2024

-Photo Credits: Screenshots from Videos taken by Caro Bobek and Joachim Smetschka.
+Photo Credits: Caro Bobek and Joachim Smetschka.

 Puzzle WORDS

-Interactive and Immersive Installation
+Immersive and Interactive Installation

-Photo Credits: Screenshots taken from Videos by Caro Bobek and Joachim Smetschka.
+Photo Credits: Caro Bobek and Joachim Smetschka

 SWAROVSKY